One day your baby suddenly shows he or she has realised something very special: Their sense of SELF.

 In actual fact, we are all equally as important and our ideas and wishes are equally valid.
 Status and hierarchy is – in today’s age – a disappearing act.
 This is not a bad thing and a result of poor parenting.
 It is natural, spiritual progression towards a positive future where all humankind will live fulfilling and empowered lives.
 We are on our way there now.
 Think about the adult world and how any movie star or politician can be reached and even friended via social media, and how many of us are becoming self-employed or home-schooled (promoting self-sufficiency and confidence), and how a small insignificant person can be heard just as well as the prime minister with the use of social media and television.
 The world is moving forward quickly to this idea: No one is more, or less, important than another.

 So when you want your child to do something for, or with, you, it is helpful to think maturely, cleverly and be pro-active in your approach.
-Because young children need our guidance rather than our discipline and to be led by example.
-Teach them to say yes, to be helpful and respectful – and most importantly, teach them that they are capable of making decisions and facing consequences with your support.
+Because young children need our guidance rather than our punishments and to be led by example.
+Teach them to say yes, to be helpful and respectful – and most importantly, teach them that they are capable of making decisions and facing consequences with your support and example “this is how I would do that, are you ready to have a turn?”
 Teach them skills for life.

 How you teach them to behave at this fragile age will shape their personality – you are showing them how to deal with their own friends and family members now, in primary school, and as teenagers.
 Your responsibility – and duty of care – as a parent is to show them the best way to handle such situations rationally.